-And then the Nova Scotia M. P. who has the copyright of this conundrum selects another victim and propounds his queries to him.
+And then the Nova Scotia M. P. who has the copyright of this conundrum selects another victim and propounds his queries to entered the House the other day more than usually combative, and pitched into Charles Burpee sharply on an amendment the uncle of his nephew had proposed to the election pocket borough of Sunbury."